 Angela represents something of a divergence from the roles for which King, who has an Oscar, a Golden Globe, and three Emmys under her belt, has become known.
 And yet it makes sense that she would leap into the role.
-She said it’s aligns with the stories she’s wanting to tell, in the same way that her award-winning work in “If Beale Could Talk” enables her to expose a wider audience to the works of James Baldwin and other luminaries of the Harlem Renaissance.
+She said it's aligns with the stories she's wanting to tell, in the same way that her award-winning work in "If Beale Street Could Talk" enables her to expose a wider audience to the works of James Baldwin and other luminaries of the Harlem Renaissance.

 Even more than this, she says, she hopes the series brings viewers into conversations about what she calls the shared space we're been wary of acknowledging.

 "The common space is the discomfort, the pain, the guilt, and the shame.
 We have to be honest," she said.
 "You know – and I don't want to take other people out of the equation – but when you're talking about America, we're talking about black and white.
 That's been the history.
 It's part of the fabric of this country.

 "So you have all a lot of white people that have inherited a lot of guilt and shame and have inherited a lot of privilege," she added.
 "And then you have a black people who have inherited a lot of pain and a lot of anger, who have been . . . stuffing it away, you know?
 Denial, I guess, would be the common space.
 But if we all can be honest about what's really happened, then the conversation is starting from a different place.
 Because we're starting from a place of honesty."